Quebec City is one of the oldest cities in Canada, and is well worth a visit!

 If you want to get a closer look you can even head down to the riverbed, but be careful not to get too close to the river.
 The current is pretty fast!

-Visiting the Parliament Building and Parliament Hill is one of the top things to do in Quebec City.
+Visiting the Parliament Building is one of the top things to do in Quebec City.

-Parliament Hill is situated in the upper town and is home to the incredible Parliament Building.
+Parliament Hill is situated in the upper town and is home to this incredible building.

 Its architecture is based on the Louvre Palace in Paris and is simply beautiful.
 Luckily you can get inside, and trust me - this isn’t an experience you want to miss.